AP3HIM/papertigermedia/README.md

-# political-blog
+# papertigermedia
-This is the code for my political blog.
+This is the code for my political website, www.papertigersmedia.com.